ayushb787/GsheetsToPostgreesConnection/README.md

 3. Then you are good to go with other few changes that any developer could understand looking at code. :)

+BTW this is google sheets I used and referring to -> https://docs.google.com/spreadsheets/d/1zArOpvdBmUUfxWuOpF4VhuRMFCUPKqUHgeMoKBTkfrk/edit?gid=1586090159#gid=1586090159
 Good Luck!!~!